Pay, Time Off & Work Hour Calculators

 How salary converts to hourly pay

-Estimated hourly rate = annual salary divided by hours per week multiplied by weeks worked per year.
+Estimated hourly rate = annual salary divided by (hours per week x weeks per year).

 Example salary conversion